YumiKimbara/pokedex/Pokédex/README.md

-# Pokedex is the application that you can get Pokemon information
+# Pokedex is the application that you can get Pokemon information.